Meet the Jury

 Susan is an angel investor and startup advisor in San Francisco, where she has a front row seat to an amazing variety of new ventures.
 She is passionate about making connections and helping people meet their potential.
 She believes that diversity is an essential and under-utilized asset to all businesses.
 Susan focuses on enterprise businesses and technology.
 Her background is in search and natural language processing technology and her operational experience spans product development roles from coding to product management at both startups and Fortune 500 companies like PayPal and Salesforce.
 When not investing and advising, Susan can be found climbing one of San Francisco’s many hills, frequenting the ever-growing array of 3rd-wave coffee shops around town, and singing with the Loose Interpretations.

-Partner, BBG Ventures
+General Partner, BBG Ventures

 Entrepreneur and Cofounder, BlogHer